-BCI Partners are key actors in the scale up of Better Cotton all over the world.
-Partners take on significant leadership for Better Cotton, typically in their specific geographical area.
-They can also be responsible for building the capacity of farmers to participate in the Better Cotton Standard System, through field level training and outreach, and for collecting the data at field level which evidences the impact which Better Cotton is having on the environment and the lives of the farmers and farm workers.
+BCI Partners are key actors in the scale up of the BCI Programme and the production of Better Cotton all over the world.
+Partners take on significant leadership of the implementation of the BCI Programme, typically in their specific geographical area.
+They can also be responsible for building the capacity of farmers, through field-level training and outreach, and for collecting the data at field level which evidences the impact which Better Cotton is having on the environment and the lives of the farmers and farm workers.

-‘Implementing Worldwide Partnerships’ is also embedded as an objective in the BCI 2013-2015 Expansion Strategy, and the BCI Partnerships Team works to ensure that these relationships contribute in the best possible way towards expanding the worldwide production of Better Cotton, thus securing its place as a sustainable mainstream commodity.
+The BCI Implementation Team works to ensure that these relationships contribute in the best possible way towards expanding the worldwide production of Better Cotton, thus securing its place as a sustainable mainstream commodity.

 Our working definition of a Partnership is ‘a collaborative relationship between two or more entities who work towards shared objectives through a mutually agreed division of labour.’